vivaangarg2005/Yatramitra/README.md

-# 🌟 YatraMitra – India’s Smart Tourism Companion (Smart India Hackathon 2025)
+# 🌟 YatraMitra – India’s Smart Tourism Companion

-YatraMitra is a government-backed, cloud-native platform designed for the **Smart India Hackathon 2025** under the Travel & Tourism theme.
-It helps tourists, governments, and local communities make smarter, eco-conscious, and personalized travel decisions — all in a single trusted app.
+YatraMitra is a government-backed, cloud-native platform designed to help tourists, governments, and local communities make smarter, eco-conscious, and personalized travel decisions — all in a single trusted app.

 ---